swostikl/ProjectOrientationTasks/OrientationTask_4/src/Readme.md

 ![img.png](img.png)

+# Task 4
-4. **Write an algorithm in Java or pseudocode for the main loop of the simulator: The main loop does all the things required for a three-phase simulation (presented in a section).
+**Write an algorithm in Java or pseudocode for the main loop of the simulator: The main loop does all the things required for a three-phase simulation (presented in a section).
 Think in general terms (don't think in detail) and present a general solution.
 No need for target system concepts.**